mesosphere/d2iq-engineering-blog/content/posts/kubevirt-part-1/index.md

 ## What is KubeVirt?

 The goal of the [KubeVirt] project is running and managing virtual machines (VMs) as Kubernetes workload.
 Important to understand is: KubeVirt is **NOT** a hypervisor.
-KubeVirt is a framework consisting of Kubernetes operators, custom resource definitions (CRDs) and apis.
+KubeVirt is a framework consisting of Kubernetes operators, custom resource definitions (CRDs) and APIs.
 Via CRDs, KubeVirt extend the Kubernetes API and gives the user the possibility to manage virtual machines as Kubernetes objects.
 The created virtual machines are created via [KVM] / [libvirt]

 KubeVirt is part of the [CNCF] umbrella and currently an [Incubator] project.

 ## Why KubeVirt?

-Some people asking "why (and when) do i need KubeVirt?".
+Some people asking "why (and when) do I need KubeVirt?".
 The official KubeVirt website describes the following use cases:

 1. Leverage KubeVirt and Kubernetes to manage virtual machines for impractical-to-containerize apps.
 2. Combine existing virtualized workloads with new container workloads on the one platform.